 Upload the software¶

-Click on the upload button near the top left.
-If is a circle with a right arrow next to the compile button that looks like a check mark.
+Click on the Upload button near the top left.
+It is a circle with a right arrow, next to the Compile button that looks like a check mark.

 Don’t unplug the serial cable yet!

 You should already have the 7-9V adapter plugged into the Arduino, and the 13-14V adapter plugged into the motor shield.
 Now you can plug both of them into the power socket.
 Nothing should happen.
 Be sure that nothing bad happens, like smoke rising from the board or the boards getting hot.
 If anything seems wrong, unplug the power adapters immediately.

 Use the Serial Monitor to do a quick test¶